peterlmajors/lox-genie/README.md

   <img src="static/lox-logo512.png" alt="Lox Logo" width="128" height="128">
 </div>

-This repository provides access to the Lox Genie, a fantasy football research assistant with LangGraph and open source language models (gpt-oss:20b, llama3.1:8b, etc.), and the Lox MCP Server, to offer fantasy football tools and resources in a unified format.
+This repository provides access to the Lox Genie, a fantasy football research assistant built with LangGraph and open source language models (gpt-oss:20b, llama3.1:8b, etc.), as well as the Lox MCP Server, to offer fantasy football tools and resources in a unified format.

 ## 🧠  Thesis